Roxxers/roxbot/README.md

 - Logging is now easier internally.
 - The subreddit command has logging.
 Only when it is being directly invoked and not when an inbuilt command is being used.
 - Added who the waifu command is dedicated to in the command description.
+- Added more helpful error handling for missing argument errors.
 ###### Bug Fixes

 #### v1.5.1